 Brian will be greatly missed by those of us who knew him.
 He had many collaborators over the years, whose talents he valued greatly.
 His academic life was lived richly, and he had very considerable ‘impact’ beyond the academy well before the UK Research Excellence Framework sought to formally recognise it.
 Brian died peacefully at home in the arms of his wife of many years, Glenna.

-A full obituary for Brian will be published in the Geographical Journal in due course.
+A full obituary for Brian has been published in The Geographical Journal.

 Written by NOEL CASTREE & IAIN DEAS, The University of Manchester

 Acknowledgement: our thanks to Kevin Cox, Ian Douglas, David Keeble, Ron Martin, John Mercer, Chris Perkins, David Shimwell and Jamie Woodward for assistance.

 Robson, B. T. (1984) A pleasant pain: urban ecology and the evolution of urban geography in Billinge, D. Gregory & R. Martin (eds.), 1984, Recollections of a revolution: Geography as a spatial science (Macmillan Publishers Ltd) pp. 104-116.